When you first get your Pipes

 Plug the chanter top into the metal chanter stock that is tied into the bag.
 Now the pipes are almost assembled.

-– A quick note for Smallpipes: There is a right hand thumb hole.
+– Unless you requested us not to include one, there is a righthand thumb hole.
 This is to play the minor third.
 On an A chanter that would be Cnat.
 This hole can be taped over if you wish not to use it at first.
 It does take a bit to get used to, but it also gives you loads and loads of extra tunes you would not have otherwise been able to play.
 To use this note, finger a B and lift your right hand thumb.–

 Set the pipes on your lap.
 Now strap on the Bellows.
 The rule of thumb is to play the bellows as high up on your waist as they’ll go comfortably.
 This can be anywhere from almost in your armpit, to way down on your hip (though that is probably a bit low).
 Also, they need not be overly tight.
 Slide your right arm (if the set is for righties) into the arm strap and tighten.
 It must be above your elbow.
 Now attach the bellows to the bag with the blowpipe.